3 Ways to Play the Coming Silver Shortage

 But their supplies may not last long.

-In 1964, the U.S. produced over 500 million ounces of silver coins while this year the U.S. will mint a paltry 20 million ounces of coins.
+In 1964, the U.S. produced over 500 million ounces of silver coins.
+But last year the U.S. Mint sold a paltry 37.5 million ounces of coins.
 Even if the Treasury wanted to, it would be unable to put more silver into the market.
-Silver mines just aren’t producing enough of it…mostly because the price is so low.
+Silver mines just aren’t producing enough of it… mostly because the price is so low.

 Fortunately, even if you can’t purchase silver bullion directly, you can benefit from this perpetual silver shortage in several other ways.